tommiahonen/ais-simulator/README.md

 Once the AIS-simulator is up and running clients can connect to it using port 8040 e.g. http://localhost:8040/.

 The admin page for the AIS-simulator server uses a REST interface to communicate with/configure the AIS-simulator server itself.
 The OpenAPI specification for that REST interface is available at http://localhost:8080/openapi.

+# Unresolved issues

+This application currently only works in Linux (and Mac?).

+On Windows you will have to change the path of the temporary download directory from `/temp/uvms` to a directory path that works in Windows e.g. `C:\temp\uvms`.
+That change will have to be made in the following files:

+* /pom.xml
+* /src/main/webapp/WEB-INF/web.xml
+* /src/main/java/se/havochvatten/unionvms/rest/AisServerState.java

+# Extra

-There is also a Swagger UI available for the same REST interface at http://localhost:8080/rest/openapi-ui/.
+There is also Swagger UI available for the REST interface at http://localhost:8080/rest/openapi-ui/.